-Save as disclosed herein, during the Reporting Period, neither the Company nor any of its subsidiaries has purchased, sold or redeemed any of the listed securities of the Company.
+During the Reporting Period, neither the Company nor any of its subsidiaries has purchased, sold or redeemed any of the listed securities of the Company.

 TAX RELIEF AND EXEMPTION

 The Directors are not aware of any tax relief or exemption available to the Shareholders by reason of their holding of the Company's securities.